Want the perfect workout program?Take Quiz

 What's a simpler solution?

-The solution could simply be skipping a meal or two a few days a week.
+The solution could simply be skipping a meal or two each day or a few days a week.

 Ever heard of intermittent fasting?

-This is fasting for a short amount of time ranging from 14 to 36 hours.
-Think that’s too difficult?
-Think about the fact that each of us “fasts” every day; it is just known to us as “sleep”.
-All you need to do is extend that period of time a few more hours.
+And if you think fasting for 16 hours a day is too difficult, think about the fact that each of us “fasts” every day; it is just known to us as “sleep”.
+All you need to do is extend that period of time several more hours.

 What is the science behind intermittent fasting?